-Living off-the-grid in the foothills of the colorful Colorado Rocky Mountains, Andrew Michler LEED AP BD+C and his wife Jennie are learning firsthand what low entropy living really means.
-He is building a Passive House rest/work space and is currently writing the book [ours] Hyperlocalization of Architecture to be published in 2014.
+Living off-the-grid in the foothills of the colorful Colorado Rocky Mountains, Andrew Michler LEED AP BD+C, Passive House Consultant, and his wife Jennie are learning firsthand what low entropy living really means.
+He is building a Passive House rest/work space and is currently writing the book [ours] Hyperlocalization of Architecture published in June, 2015.

 Follow Andrew on twitter @andrewmichler

 The ad campaign is from the preeminent pubic body of scientist who are deeply engaged in helping develop public policy and education based on hard, empirical data.
 The Union of Concerned

 Just when you thought the dust was settling on the best wind turbine design, the stakes have gotten higher -- or in this case, wider.
 A new design called the Aerogenerator X (‘X’ to make it

 Planning a party?
 You might want to check out Boxman Studio’s solar-powered party venue, which comes conveniently packed into a pop-up shipping container.
 The innovative system that takes just

 The Dune Hotel is a prefab modular idea that is intended to fill urban niches and go where the action is.
 Emerging Brazilian Architect Guilherme de Vasconcelos wants us to take a look at those

 A house in an east Amsterdam neighborhood was recently renovated in tribute to the beloved local avant-garde artist Karel Appel.
 The architects at DUS borrowed from his vivid pallet to turn